-Daily prophetic words (or weekly, or yearly) are becoming increasingly popular, and short-form media such as Instagram and Twitter have made them easily accessible.
+Daily prophetic words (or weekly as with Enliven Blog, or yearly) are becoming increasingly popular, and short-form media such as Instagram and Twitter have made them easily accessible.

 Many of these daily prophetic words are written to a wide audience, but are addressed in a personal way, as though they are a word to you.